started as a rehearser (repetitor) in Augsburg, Germany. Then followed

 are three recordings on the Remington label, all done with the

 show Sawallisch's clear approach.
-In Tchaikovsky he was in the company of pianist
+In Tchaikovsky he was in the company

-the concerto Op.
+who played the concerto Op.
 23 in a sober, refined style, almost Mozartian

 at times, perfectly showing the structure.
-The Handel recording has a refreshing atmosphere.
+The Handel recording has

-with Tragic Overture (Brahms), Academic Festival Overture (Brahms) with conductor
+Coupled with Tragic Overture (Brahms), Academic Festival Overture

+by Remington.
 These appeared on the Bertelsmann label and on Tefi

 Berlioz: Ballet Music